 What Does Rubella IgG Positive Means for Pregnant Women?

-If an expecting mother does a Rubella IgG test in pregnancy and tests negative, it can lead to serious complications for the unborn baby after birth.
-The virus passes to the baby from the mother in the womb and the risk is the highest during the initial 3 months.
+If an expecting mother does a Rubella IgG test in pregnancy and tests negative, it means the mother is not immune to the infection.
+In case of an infection, the virus can pass to the baby from the mother in the womb and the risk is the highest during the initial 3 months.
 Babies infected with the Rubella virus can suffer from Congenital Rubella Syndrome or CRS, wherein they are born with serious birth defects such as:

 • Heart issues